jtreeves/budget-frontend/README.md

 # Kaleidoscope Frontend

 This is the frontend repository for the Kaleidoscope app.
 It contains the code necessary for the client to view the app.
 It was designed to work with the app's [backend repository](https://github.com/jtreeves/budget-backend).
+To engage with a live version of the entire app, visit [its deployed site](HEROKULINKTK).

 ## Table of Contents